Shakespeare2000/CodeIgniter-Ion-Auth-OTP/README.md

 https://github.com/iamfiscus/codeigniter-ion-auth-migration).

 ###MongoDB Setup
+Should be noted that MongoDB is not yet configured for OTP.
+If you want to port it to MongoDB, send a PR.

 Integrate the following projects to enable MongoDB support in CodeIgniter:

     CodeIgniter MongoDB Active Record Library - http://github.com/alexbilbie/codeigniter-mongodb-library/tree/v2